Polangui General Comprehensive High School: AHSP-PGCHS Annual Alumni Grand Homecoming

 The annual tradition of PGCHS Alumni Homecoming was initiated was Batch 1976 in 2006.
 Since then, every Black Saturday, the gathering is being held where former students of the different batches return to PGCHS to reminisce old-time memories and to reunite with former batchmates and mentors.
 Election of the AHSP-PGCHS Alumni Association is conducted every 2 years.

+Batch donations and initiatives

+The Grand Annual Homecoming also provides a perfect time for the alumni to return the favor to their alma mater, through fundraising activities for the rehabilitation and further development of the campus.
+Several batches have already donated/provided for the construction of some school facilities.